medaka25/medaka-25/README.md

 <a name="pipeline"></a>
 ## 🧬 Pipeline [[Back to Top]︎](#table-of-contents)

-We present an end-to-end pipeline for constructing a biomedical knowledge graph from unstructured drug leaflet data.
+We present an end-to-end pipeline for constructing a biomedical KG from unstructured drug leaflet data.

 - The process begins with **data collection**, where drug leaflets are scraped from online pharmacies using a Python-based web scraper and converted into machine-readable text.